joeA125/MSc-Report---GPP-Accessibility/README.md

   Requires account creation first.

 #### Sampling
 FluxNet Sampling Notebook uses the 'Fluxnet Site Descs' excel to create a site sample for further analysis.
 Sample used in this analysis is located as 'Fluxnet_Site_Sample.xlsx' for variable identification and for final modelling - the 4 added sites are found at end of FluxNet Sampling Notebook.
-The 4 removed sites are mentioned in the Thesis Report notebook, and also if all steps are followed in the FluxNet Data notebook the the variable investigation dataset and validation datases for final modelling will be made correctly.
+The 4 removed sites are mentioned in the Thesis Report notebook, and if all steps are followed in the FluxNet Data notebook the variable investigation dataset and validation dataset for final modelling will be made correctly.
 Also please see above for site information.

 ##### Downloading Process
 After account creation see Data -> Download Data on the webpage above.
 For this project, FLUXNET2015 CC-BY-4.0 Data from FLUXNET2015 Product was used.
 Ensure FULLSET product is selected and choose the 19 specific sites used in the analysis.
 (Can be found in 'Fluxnet_Site_Sample.xlsx' for variable analysis, the 4 added files are shown at the end of FluxNet Sampling Notebook).
 After downloading, unzip folders and use the 'FULLSET_DD' files.
 These are the daily averaged files.